FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 ##### Response
 * 200 Success: uid. you have create the geoObject
-* [MISSING PARAMETERNAME]: you have odmitted a parameter that is required
+* [MISSING PARAMETERNAME]: you have omitted a parameter that is required
 * server error 500: you have probably missspelled the list of parameters (e.g geoObjects/ supported attitude). the names are case sensitive (!)
 *  server error 400: you have probably an error in the format of your JSON query
 * server error 404: you have an error in the end point definition